CAT #: 92250009

 Positive and negative controls for clonality are included in the kit.

-Note: For a more thorough explanation of the locus and the targeted sequencing strategy, please refer to (Miller J.E., 2013).
+Note: For a more thorough explanation of the locus and the targeted deep sequencing strategy, please refer to Principle of Immunoglobulin and T Cell Receptor Gene Rearrangement.1

 The human T cell receptor beta (TRB, previously known as TCRB) gene locus on chromosome 7 (7q34) includes 65 Vb (variable) gene segments, followed by two separate clusters of genes each containing a Db (diversity) gene, several Jb (joining) genes, and a Cb (constant) region spread over 685 kilobases.
 The 2 Cb genes, TRBC1 and TRBC2, encode highly homologous products with no functional differences.

 Lymphoid cells are different from the other somatic cells in the body.
-During development, the antigen receptor genes in lymphoid cells undergo somatic gene rearrangement (Tonegawa S. et al., 1983).
+During development, the antigen receptor genes in lymphoid cells undergo somatic gene rearrangement2.
 For example, during T-cell development genes encoding the TRB molecules are assembled from multiple polymorphic gene segments that undergo rearrangements and selection, generating Vb–Db–Jb combinations that are unique in both length and sequence.
 Since leukemias and lymphomas originate from the malignant transformation of individual lymphoid cells, all leukemias and lymphomas generally share one or more cell-specific or “clonal” antigen receptor gene rearrangements.
 Therefore, tests that detect TRB clonal rearrangements can be useful in the study of B- and T-cell malignancies.

 Initially, clonal rearrangements were identified using Restriction Fragment, Southern Blot Hybridization (RF‑SBH) techniques.
 However, these tests proved cumbersome, labor-intensive, required large amounts of DNA, and were not suitable for analysis of many of the less diverse antigen receptor loci.